Quack842/escape-room/README.md

 [Back To Top](#the-escape-room) <br>
 [Back To Table Of Contents](#table-of-contents)

-The Escape Room is created and designed in such a way the the user has as much freedom as possiple.
+The Escape Room is created and designed in such a way the the player has as much freedom as possiple.
 The game is also colorful to make it pleasing for the player to look at, without being overwhelmed with too much color and distractions.
 There might not be too many instructions, but the reason is so the player can have the freedom to type what they want.

 ## Project Goals/User Goals